 Multiple rounds of extensive research proved our brains would process the light from an image within milliseconds.

 From 13 to 80 milliseconds, our retina takes in light as per the light source and immediately redirects it through visual stimuli to an area of the brain called the ‘occipital lobe’.
-As a visual processing hub in the brain, the occipital lobe holds the V1 cortex, an essential communicator to compose, identity, and location.
+As a visual processing hub in the brain, the occipital lobe holds the V1 cortex, an essential communicator to compose, identify, and locate.

 To have a pre-production light modifier is essential, as our brains gather context clues through familiarity and recognition.

-Let’s place ourselves in an imaginary scenario to further stress the importance of the difference between hard light and soft light.
+Let’s place ourselves in an imaginary scenario to further stress the importance of how lighting style transforms and scene.

 Harder Light